debops/debops/docs/ansible/roles/debops.nullmailer/getting-started.rst

 a host, it will automatically disable configuration of the ``nullmailer`` service to not interfere with existing Postfix configuration.

+All mail directed to the local recipients will be forwarded to the ``root`` UNIX account on the upstream SMTP mail relay - if it's Postfix, then this will be a local UNIX account.
+There you can deal with the e-mail messages as you see fit - forward them to a virtual ``root@<domain>`` account, or to other people, filter them, etc.

 Local sender and recipient addresses without specified FQDN domain will have the host's FQDN set in their e-mail address "domain" part.
 This might be not desirable when you use multiple hosts behind a mail relay and send messages to